jleeothon/conlanging/verbs.md

 ### Class `i > o > o`

+These stems have an "eu" vowel in the stem in Proto-Germanic.

 | Present | Preterite | Participle           | Meaning   | Notes             |
 |:--------|:----------|:---------------------|:----------|:------------------|
 | frízan  | fros/fror | frorn                | to freeze |                   |